laurajodz/README/README.md

 - I prioritize kindness in all communications.

 ## What are some useful things to know in advance about your style?
 - I am not a morning person.
-I like to spend my mornings very quietly, alone, reading and setting my intentions for the day.
+I like to spend my early mornings very quietly, alone, reading and setting my intentions for the day.
 - I do my best coding at night.
 - I value cooperation and understanding over perfectionism.
 - I strive for team harmony.
 I see inefficiencies in everything, everywhere I go, but find that nitpicking little inefficiencies to be counterproductive to team morale.